ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 }
 ```

-### Stub the methods and fields of an object
+### Stub methods

-#### Stub remote methods or normal methods

 Instead of creating a test double, you may also choose to create a default mock object and stub the methods to return a specific value or to do nothing.

+>**Note:** Usage of this approach is applicable all the methods other than resources.

 >**Note:** It is important to ensure that all methods of the object being tested are properly stubbed.
 > If any method is called within the implementation that hasn't been stubbed, the test framework will generate an